 - Pulmonary embolism may produce haemoptysis and a few rales over the affected area.
 It more commonly affects the lower rather than the upper lungs.

-Tension pneumothorax requires immediate attention.
+Tension pneumothorax requires urgent decompression (see above).

 Generally, the more symptomatic the patient, the more active intervention should be utilised.
 Large pneumothoraces should usually be drained, even if there are minimal or no symptoms, as this speeds the resolution.
 However, expanding the lung has adverse effects on stopping the air leak, and so observation without rapidly expanding the lung may be the best management.
 It has been reported that conservative management of even large pneumothoraces is possible if there is no underlying lung disease.